CumulusNetworks/docs/content/cumulus-linux-57/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 Cumulus Linux lets you manage CA certificates (such as DigiCert or Verisign) and entity (end-point) certificates.
 Both a CA certificate and an entity certificate can contain a chain of certificates.

-You can import certificates onto the switch (fetch certificates from an external source), set which certificate you want to use with the NVUE REST API, and show information about a certificate, such as the serial number, and the date and time during which the certificate is valid.
+You can import certificates onto the switch (fetch certificates from an external source), set which certificate you want to use for the NVUE REST API, and show information about a certificate, such as the serial number, and the date and time during which the certificate is valid.

 To import a certificate, run the following commands.
 If the certificate is passphrase protected, you need to include the passphrase.